 Waiver participants are given a medical review called the Medical Necessity Evaluation Request to determine their care requirements at the onset of their enrollment.
 In addition, participants will be medically reviewed periodically thereafter to validate their needs continue to be met.
 Participants can receive:

 The Aged and Disabled Medicaid Waiver is available to residents statewide.
-However, enrollment caps exist and this waiver has a cap of approximately 6,100 slots.
-A waiting list exists.
+However, enrollment caps exist and this waiver has a cap of approximately 6,400 slots.
+At the time of this writing, a small waiting list exists.
 In Medicaid language, the wait list is called the Managed Enrollment List (MEL).

 To learn more or apply, visit the WV Bureau of Senior Services website or call 304-558-3317 or toll-free at 877-987-3646.
 Please make note that the first step in the application process is to have one’s physician complete a Medical Necessity Evaluation Request (MNER) Form.